paulhhowells/unit/README.md

 2. SMACSS (see www.smacss.com)
 3. Drupal 7

-The heart of Unit is the decoupling of padding and width, combined with responsive breakpoints.
+At the core of Unit is the decoupling of padding and width, in combination with responsive breakpoints.

 A grid layout may comprise a set of Columns and Blocks (of content or functionality) which are placed into the columns.
 Unit wraps a set of Columns in a .units class, gives each Column a class to set it’s width to a number of units, and gives each Block a .u-inner class that sets the gutter between classes.